Chrystalkey/landtagszusammenfasser/CONTRIBUTING.md

     5. (after some meddling with collectors) give us input on how to improve the http api from the collection side!
 There is always room for improvement and better consistency
 2. if you know how to do websites
     1. give us one, please.
-The one currently residing in webserver/ is a placeholder and more or less a way of making sure the correct data comes out
+The one currently residing in webserver/ is a placeholder and more or less a way of making sure the correct data comes out also please use the framework with which you are comfortable, with no objections from our side.
     2. give your input on how to improve the http api from the GET-side of things!
 Suggestions are very much appreciated
 3. if you know rust
     1. write tests for the database/ subproject.
 Scenario tests as well as unit tests in rust